scottyschup/ruby-curriculum/bonus/require.md

 `require './board.rb'` will look inside the current directory for `board.rb`; which is outside `lib`.

-To fix this problem, we often use `require_relative`.
+For that reason, it is often wrong to `require` an explicit path like this.
+The typical solution is to use `require_relative`.

 ## `require_relative`

-`require_relative` is `require`'s sometimes more helpful brother.
-It does just what `require` does, but instead of looking up a file in the load path, it will use the directory of the current source file as the starting point:
+`require_relative` is `require`'s more helpful
+brother. `require_relative` expects an explicit path; it will not look in `$LOAD_PATH` or `Gem.spec` like `require` does.
+Moreover, it will use the directory of the current source file as the starting point, rather than the current directory (sometimes called `$PWD`; present working directory) of the Ruby interpreter.

 ```
 # lib/game.rb